 Food Challenge

-Climate Connect Aotearoa is soon to launch its Food Challenge, supporting the transition to regenerative growing practices and access to low-carbon, affordable food in Tāmaki Makaurau Auckland.
+Climate Connect Aotearoa is exploring opportunities to support the transition to regenerative growing practices and access to low-carbon, affordable food in Tāmaki Makaurau Auckland.
+Contact us with your challenge ideas!

 Creating a low-carbon, resilient and local food system